t0md4n/cs3528bravo/README.md

 By following these steps, you can test the functionality of the web application and ensure that it is working as expected.

+## How to deploy the application
+To deploy the application, you can use any hosting solution that suppports web applications.
+Here are the general steps to follow for Microsoft Azure:

+### Prerequisites
+1. An Azure account with an active subscription.
+2. Visual Studio Code.
+3. Azure App Service extension for Visual Studio Code.

+### Steps
+1. Open the project folder in Visual Studio Code.
+2. In Visual Studio Code, in the Activity Bar, select the Azure logo.
+3. In the App Service tab, select Sign in to Azure and follow the instructions.
+4. In Visual Studio Code, you should see all your details in the App Service tab.

+### Configure the App Service app and deploy the project
+1. Select the folder in Visual Studio Code
+2. Enter a globally unique name.
+3. Select a runtime stack, use Node 16 LTS for optimal functionality of this project.
+4. Select the suitable pricing tier and wait for the resources to be created in Azure.
+5. In the popup "Always deploy the workspace...", select Yes.
+This way, Visual Studio Code will deploy to the same App Service app each time.
+6. Once the deployment is complete, select Browse Website in the notication popup.
+You should now see the home page.

 ## How to extend the application
 To extend the application, you can add new features or modify existing ones.
 Here are the general steps to follow: